Merkoba/Meltdown/README.md

 You must first set the API key for it to work.

-This can be done using the model menu: `Set Google Key`.
+This can be done using the model menu.

 Or using the `googlekey` command.

-Then pick the model you want: `Use Gemini Model`.
+Then pick a model using the model menu or writing the name directly.

 ---